 Also, arbitrary IDL expressions can put their results into the output as well:

 There are also directives to include output from other files.
-The "include" directive simply copies the contents of the file into the output, no processing is done.
+The include directive simply copies the contents of the file into the output, no processing is done.
 So the following snippet in report.tt,

-is copied directly and any directives in it would be ignored (just copied verbatim).
-To process the file as another template, passing the variables structure to it and processing its directives, use the "include_template" directive.
+puts the contents of footer.tt (since that is stored in the footer variable), into the output.
+So Output produced by MGffTemplate is copied directly and any directives in it would be ignored (just copied verbatim).
+To process the file as another template, passing the variables structure to it and processing its directives, use the include_template directive.
 Here,

-The header variable is set to header.tt which is:
+<p>The header variable is set to header.tt which is:</p>

 <p class="date">Reported on [% systime() %]</p>